charleschang213/VE482/Projects/p2/src/README.md

 ## Reminder
 + Do not submit a version that cannot compile successfully onto server
-+ There is a very very small testcase .tbl file (just same as the example in p2.pdf)
++ There is a very very small testcase .tbl file (just same as the example in p2.pdf) in build
++ Normal git server submit process:
+  1. get into your own branch(for the first time, use git checkout -b xxx to create and afterwards just use git checkout xxx)
+  2. Do modifications, add and commit
+  3. get a copy from server using git pull origin master
+  4. (if not appear in step 3) merge master use git merge master
+  5. push using git push origin xxx:master